 What is a fair rent increase percentage?

-A fair rent increase percentage in the UK is generally between 3-5% annually, but this varies every year.
 Rents tend to rise in line with inflation but that is not always the case.
 To determine exactly how much a fair rent increase percentage is and ensure your property is in line with the fair market value you need to do an annual market rent review analysis.

-Usually "fair" means in line with average local rents.
+Usually 'fair' means in line with average local rents.
 For example, if you’re renting a two-bedroom flat for £800 but similar flats in the area are renting for £1,000, it’s fair to expect a landlord to ask for the £200 per month increase.

 Can my landlord legally increase my rent?

-Contractual rent increase
+Contractual rent increase explained

+A contractual rent increase is when the tenancy agreement says how and when the rent will be reviewed and increased.
 For example, the tenancy agreement may state that the rent will increase by a certain percentage or amount on a fixed date every year.
 In this case, the landlord does not need to give any notice or get the tenant’s agreement to increase the rent, as long as they follow the terms of the tenancy agreement, which is a legally binding contract.

-Non-contractual rent increases
+Non-contractual rent increases explained

+A non-contractual rent increase is when the tenancy agreement does not say how and when the rent will be reviewed and increased.
 In this case, the landlord must follow certain rules and procedures to propose and implement a rent increase, which may vary depending on whether the tenancy is fixed-term or periodic.

-Rent increases and the law
+Rent increase rules and the law

 However, there are some exceptions and variations for certain properties or tenancies, such as regulated tenancies (also known as protected tenancies), social housing tenancies, or tenancies in Scotland or Northern Ireland.